webonyx/graphql-php/docs/type-system/enum-types.md

 ]);
 ```

-This example uses **inline** style for Enum Type definition, but you can also use
+This example uses an **inline** style for Enum Type definition, but you can also use
 [inheritance or type language](index.md#type-definition-styles).

 # Configuration options
-Enum Type constructor accepts array with following options:
+Enum Type constructor accepts an array with following options:

 Option | Type | Notes
 ------ | ---- | -----